neuralpain/pigmentpedia/0.3.2/src/private.typ

 ///   pigment group name.
 /// - r (str): Text to place on the right side of the
 ///   pigment group name.
-/// - bg (color): The color of the page background.
-This is
+/// - bg (color): Page background color.
+Default is white.
-///   used to choose a contrast color for the text based on
-///   the background color.
 /// -> content
 #let get-pgmt-group-name(scope, depth: pigmentpedia, l: none, r: none, bg: white) = {
   for (a, b) in depth {